ChristopherOxley/CO2006MiniProject/readme.txt

 change to src directory in terminal;
 Run: javac CORootController.java

+Alternatively, you can add the src folder to a new eclipse project and run from inside eclipse.

 // To execute
 /////////////
 Run: java CORootController
 I have also enclosed a .jar file for quick testing

 // Please note
 //////////////